abbas886/jbit-ds-2nd-2025/session.md

     c = intput()
     if(c!='y'):
         break
+break -> will come out from loop return -> will come out from the method

 Sir I am having some what confusion in (while) sir - will discuss tomorrow. will discuss few more examples using while loop